 It’s not clear yet what replacements international banks will use for the Libor or how closely they’ll track with the federal funds rate and the prime rate.

 The group in charge of setting the federal funds rate is the Federal Open Market Committee (FOMC).
 Every six weeks or so, the FOMC meets to talk about whether this interest rate should change.

-When the economy is booming and it looks like there’s a risk of runaway inflation, the FOMC tends to lower the federal funds rate.
-That pushes down the prime rate and discourages borrowing, prompting people and companies to rein in spending.
+When the economy is booming and it looks like there’s a risk of runaway inflation, the FOMC tends to raise the federal funds rate.
+That pushes up the prime rate and discourages borrowing, prompting people and companies to rein in spending.
 Lower consumer spending encourages merchants to keep their prices low, which helps keep a lid on inflation.